Intravenous sugar solution: Types

-The percentage is a mass percentage (or more precisely, a mass-volume percentage), so a 5% glucose/dextrose solution contains 50 g/L of glucose/dextrose (5g/100ml).
+The percentage is a mass concentration, so a 5% glucose/dextrose solution contains 50 g/L of glucose/dextrose (5 g per 100 ml).
+This usage is imprecise but widely used, as discussed at Mass concentration (chemistry) § Usage in biology.

 Glucose provides energy 4 kcal/gram, so a 5% glucose solution provides 0.2 kcal/ml.
 If prepared from dextrose monohydrate, which provides 3.4 kcal/gram, a 5% solution provides 0.17 kcal/ml.